Asabeneh/python-spring-2021/questions.md

     December, January or February, the season is Winter.
     March, April or May, the season is Spring
     June, July or August, the season is Summer

+## Lists

+- Declare an empty list;
+- Declare a list with more than 5 number of items
+- Find the length of your list
+- Get the first item, the middle item and the last item of the list
+- Declare a list called mixed_data_types, put different data types in your array and the array size should be greater than 5
+- Declare a list variable name it_companies and assign initial values Facebook, Google, Microsoft, Apple, IBM, Oracle and Amazon.
+- Print the list using print()
+- Print the number of companies in the list
+- Print the first, middle and last company
+- Print out each company
+- Print out the starting letter of each company name
+- Change companies names to uppercase and print them out
+- Print the list like a sentence: Facebook, Google, Microsoft, Apple, IBM, Oracle and Amazon are big IT companies.
+- Check if a certain company exists in the it_companies list.
+If it exist return the company else return a company is _not found.
+- Filter out companies which have more than one 'o' without the filter method
+- Sort the array using sort() method
+- Sort the array using sorted builtin function
+- Reverse the array using the reverse method
+- Reverse the array without reverse method
+- Reverse the array using method
+- Slice out the first 3 companies from the list
+- Slice out the last 3 companies from the list
+- Slice out the middle IT company or companies from the list
+- Add CISCO to the companies list
+- Add SalesForce and DEL to the companies list at once
+- Insert Intel next IBM in the companies list
+- Remove the first IT company from the array
+- Remove the middle IT company or companies from the list
+- Remove the last IT company from the list
+- Remove all IT companies